 This document defines the set-up and the rules to be followed for a valid OQ execution.
 It guarantees a consistent embedding of the OQ in the whole verification process.
 The goal of the OQ is to get the formal evidence, that the pre-defined functional specifications are met.

 Figure 1: Overview of the whole verification process.
-The OQ part is highlighted in lilac.
+The OQ part is highlighted in lilac

 OQ Scope